tramlinehq/docs/docs/using-tramline/app.md

 # Add your app

-To kick things off, add your app,
+To kick things off, add your app.

 ![](/img/create-new-app.png)